iacopy/cleanpython/README.md

 - does your code follows a random style?
 Fail.

 You don\'t want to waste time committing broken code, isn\'t it?

+The time you don't spend writing tests will be lost later when bugs show up, with customer emails, and in the debugging phase.

 Prevention is better than cure.